jouets dans le grenier

 Local politicians embraced ‘deserving’ as defined by the national (at first) Alliance for Community Media b, and embraced as well one Louise Thompson (queen of the local N.O.W. establishment) as their appropriately inexperienced spokesman for that media.
 Deserving’ would now be, from Sea to Shining Sea, America’s Non-Profits (NPOs) – recognized as such when a former PA facility began to invoke the term ‘Community’ in its banner (like Speak Up’s TBCN, Tampa Bay Community Network, & its bogus history).
 Producers as individuals were no longer the primary consumers of a communication facility’s resources – they were as transparent labor to accommodate some NPO’s larger purpose.
 Facilities were no longer free, available instead now only to those who could afford them.

 It seems, especially now from the perspective of 2017, that my ATBs are the only public record of interaction between PATV's producers & local government in the two decades straddling our last century mark.
-As a party to several of these, three are noteworthy - two before the TH-CAC, one before the County Board.
+As a party to several of these, four are noteworthy - three before the TH-CAC, one before the County Board.
 The first (1992-11-03) was a grievance begging relief from my temporary suspension, properly filed and pursued under P&P rules.
 Their Chair simply lied about some non-existent allegations said to have been provided me, and my rebuttal was casually dismissed on Jane Fagan’s opinion that I was not properly before the Committee - with which member John Bales ►, doing his job, concurred.

 On 7/7/94 my request to Fred Karl for inclusion as a time-certain presenter at the Regular BOOC meeting 7/13/94 was refused.
 Soon after, Jeff Arnwine did grant me a time-certain appearance before Cable on August 3rd.
-On 1994-08-03 that became my second appearance before that august body.
+On 1994-08-03 that became my third appearance before that august body.
 It seems this time I convinced at least a few members my concerns were legitimate, but my thought drew only constructive contempt from Dunk’n Donuts most illustrious patron, Fortune Bosco.

 It seems my ability to preserve custodial material was not confined to infamous revelation describing our local government’s poor sense of obligation to service the First Amendment aspirations of its citizens.
 It had also to do with private industry’s very positive effort to support programmers here and elsewhere, as tools appropriate to its publications in the 21st century became available.
 And therefore far beyond the mischief given to the public as helpful to its simpler needs, by its government in Tampa.